Winter in Champery Switzerland is both a postcard

-Ski Runs & Pass
+Ski Slopes & Pass

-Ski passes are really flexible, you can get a lift pass for the Champery – Les Crosets – Champoussin – Foilleuse/Morgins ski area or the whole Portes du Soleil, depending on your experience, comfort and budget.
-However, if you want to ski in the Avoriaz ski resort on the border above the Swiss wall then you will need to make sure you have the Portes Du Soleil pass.
+Champery skiing passes are flexible, you can get one for the Champery and Swiss resorts.
+Or for the whole 12 resorts in the Portes du Soleil which is 600kms of ski pistes.
+If you want to ski in Avoriaz ski resort on the border located above the Swiss wall.
+Then you will need to make sure that get a Portes Du Soleil pass.

 The combined Swiss area contains a vast range of wide, sunny, long intermediate runs, typically far quieter than over on the French side of the Portes du Soleil like Avoriaz.
 With this in mind, I noticed that there were more intermediate to advanced skiers and boarders in the area.

-Overview of the Champery Ski Area
+Overview of skiing in Champery area

-- 37 Ski lifts & 100 klms of ski runs
+- 37 Ski lifts & 165 km of ski runs

 - Plenty of on and off-piste skiing, especially after a fresh dump of snow

-- The famous Swiss Wall
+- The famous Swiss Wall – Ungroomed

 - Superpark based in Les Crosets